Can You Get a BAS Job With No Experience?

 Why No Experience Isn't the Problem You Think It Is

 The building automation industry has a talent shortage.
-Not a talent surplus.
-Employers aren't swimming in qualified candidates — they're competing for a pool that isn't big enough to meet demand.
+Employers aren't swimming in qualified candidates - they're competing for a pool that isn't big enough to meet demand.
+The firms hiring will train the right person.
+What they won't do is train someone from absolute zero.

 What "No Experience Required" Actually Means in BAS

+None of these require a degree or years on the job.
+They require training.
 The difference between a candidate who gets hired and one who doesn't isn't experience.
 It's preparation.

 The Fastest Way to Get Prepared

 Stacks+Joules runs a 14-week, free BAS training program in New York City in partnership with Henry Street Settlement.
-It's built specifically for people with no prior building automation background.
+What you come out with:

 What Happens After Training

 Retention: 92% of Stacks+Joules graduates are still with their employer after the first year.
-High retention in a field with high turnover makes programs like this worth paying attention to.

 What to Do Right Now